rflandau/coding-to-end-coding/README.md

 By default, it supports bash output and a short list of bash commands (see below).
 However, it has support for any interpreter and single-line command.

+## Compiling From Source
+Both `./compile.sh` and `make` access the included libraries and resources and output to *classes/*.

+`./run` will execute the program, but only after one of the above commands.

+For example: `./compile && ./run`.

+All paths are relative and all necessary libraries are included.
+The only thing you need is Java >=11.

 ## Defaults and Extending CTEC
 "commands/bash.ctecblock" is the default file used by the program to populate available commands and select interpreter.